 The visual character of the Salt Lake Valley has continued to transform from a mostly natural sagebrush plain to a metropolitan area with expanses of residential, commercial, and industrial development.
-The communities of Cottonwood Heights and Sandy experienced major population growth from the 1980s to the present, resulting in increasing development at the bases of Big and Little Cottonwood Canyons.
-The Wasatch Range, which defines the eastern edge of the Salt Lake Valley, has experienced much less development in part due to its steep terrain as well as large areas being designated as wilderness under two wilderness acts in 1978 and 1984.
+The communities of Cottonwood Heights and Sandy experienced major analysis is the visual resources along Wasatch Boulevard in Cottonwood Heights and in Little Cottonwood Canyon, and the timeframe for the analysis is the 1970s to 2050.

-What are the geographic scope and timeframe of the analysis of cumulative impacts to visual resources?
+What are the geographic

+analysis of cumulative impacts to visual resources?